EN - English (EN)

 EN 211H.
 Honors Survey of British Literature.
 (3 Credits)

 The development of English literature as an expression of English culture from Beowulf through Neoclassicism.
-Prerequisite: 112H.
+Prerequisite: EN 112H.

 Course Fees: $60